adireddy/adireddy.github.io/_posts/2014-11-08-never-inline-keywords.md

 ---
 layout: post
-title: Haxe "never" and "inline" keywords.
+title: Haxe "never" and "inline" keywords
 ---

 There is no “const” keyword in Haxe to define constants like in ActionScript.